pablogila/Source_custom/README.md

 The user documentation is embedded in the [Source_component](Source_custom.comp) file.
 A comprehensive description of the model is available in the [Jupyter notebook](Source_custom_model.ipynb), along with spectra fitting utilities to fine-tune your custom neutron source.

-Please feel free to contact me with questions or ideas to enhance this component :D
+Please feel free to contact me with questions or ideas to improve this component :D